Sepahsalar Mosque: Architecture

-Designed by Mirza Mehdi Khan Shaghaghi, also known as Momtahen ud-Doleh, the Sepahsalar Mosque is the first mosque in Tehran whose design is a mix of Persian and Neo-Byzantine styles.
+Designed by Mirza Mehdi Khan Shaghaghi, also known as Momtahen ud-Doleh, the Sepahsalar Mosque is the first mosque in Tehran whose design is a mix of Persian and Ottoman styles.
 The building is inspired by Jameh Mosque of Isfahan, Chaharbagh School and Sultan Ahmed Mosque.
 The mosque has a special dome and eight minarets.

 The main entrance portal and the façade are of a quite distinctive Qajar style.
 Two massive minarets flank the recessed entrance, which leads into a large sahn surrounded by twin-storeyed arcades of college rooms; in all there are some 60 chambers.

 Tiles with full-blown floral girih motifs in a typically flamboyant Qajar style decorate the courtyard, while a tile inscription band gives details of the original endowment.
 The prayer hall dome, 37 m in height, is supported by 44 columns.

 The mosque has a clock with three bells that was crafted in France in 1880.
 This exquisite timepiece sits atop a 5 m tiled room between two minarets over the north iwan.
 The sound of the bells resonates through the mosque complex.
 There are numerous inscriptions on the mosque in both Thuluth and Kufic scripts.